 Before you decide what needs to happen (whether you should replace the hard drive or extract the data and reinstall the operating system), Drive Genius will allow you to create a bootable USB stick that you can use to check your internal hard drive to figure out what the problem is and how you can go about fixing it.

-Drive Genius 4 is the most recent edition of our Drive Genius software, and has been designed with a new BootWell technology that will act as the secondary startup drive so that you can boot your system and run repairs onto the internal drive of the computer.
+Drive Genius 4 is a legacy version of our Drive Genius software that supports macOS 10.8-10.9.5, and has been designed with the first iteration of BootWell technology that will act as the secondary startup drive so that you can boot your system and run repairs onto the internal drive of the computer.

 With the BootWell drive, most of the hassle of creating a secondary drive will be taken care of by the software itself.
 All you have to do is follow these simple steps:

 Open Drive Genius on the computer you wish to create the startup drive for.

 Plug in the Drive Genius USB 3.0 drive or insert your own USB 3.0 Drive (The USB drive will need to be at least 8gb in size and you will want the drive to contain no data; the BootWell creation process will erase the USB drive).